jackyzha0/quartz/content/notes/09-3d-geometry.md

 	- Yaw, pitch, roll
 	- Some angle about an axis
 ![](https://i.imgur.com/4I3HrZO.png)
+> [!INFO] yaz, pitch, roll better to describe relation to iself. e.g., in aircraft

 ROTATION ABOUT 𝑋, 𝑌, AND 𝑍 AXES
 - We know that a 2D rotation looks like ![](https://i.imgur.com/OEP8agu.png)